 Fiestas Patrias Mexican Independence Day on Olvera Street at El Pueblo de Los Angeles Historical Monument.

-The annual celebration of Mexican Independence Day includes live music, dancing, carnival games and rides and exhibit booths.
 Friday is entertainment on the gazebo stage at Plaza Kiosko.
 The rest of the weekend, the event also takes over Los Angeles Street and Main Street.

 Aquarium of the Pacific Baja Splash Cultural Festival